Ocean surface acidity is rising

 - The “straight green line” shows how “ocean surface Ph has dropped” between 1990 and 2009, i.e., how acidity has risen.

 - The “straight green line” is the “line of best fit” for the zigzag green line Ph data.

-- The green saw tooth line joins individual annual measurements of the Ph of seawater in Hawaii.
+- The “zigzag green line” joins the annual level of seawater Ph in Hawaii.

 This graph comes from “Skeptical Science”: